jordanbmnt/jordanbmnt/README.md

 - 👋 Hi, I’m @jordanbmnt
 - 👀 I’m interested in exploring Web Dev and learning new ways of doing this
-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m currently learning JavaScript, HTML and CSS
 - 💞️ I’m looking to collaborate on JavaScript Projects
 - 📫 How to reach me:
 - Instagram: soy_jimb